 Roosevelt is well known as an accomplished hunter, and many of his trophies and firearms are on display.
 The word Sagamore means “chieftain” in the Native American Algonquin language, which is the perfect description for Roosevelt himself.
 The home is surrounded by wonderful nature trails and beautiful beaches, all of which are managed by the National Park Service – the perfect tribute to the man who founded it.

-Turn a family vacation or weekend getaway into an unforgettable historical experience by visiting a presidential homestead in your area.
+Turn a family vacation or weekend getaway into an unforgettable historical experience by visiting one or more presidential homesteads in your area.
 You’ll come away with a better understanding of the history of the United States and an appreciation for the lives of the men who are chosen to guide and protect it.
 Commemorate your visit with a historical flag that represents the president’s time period or an official flag of the president of the United States.